Using your inhaler

 Watch these short videos to learn how to use your inhaler correctly.
 They'll help you feel confident that you're using the right technique and getting the full dose of your medicine.

-• how to check if my inhaler is running low, empty or expired
+5. how to check if it is running low, empty or expired

-• if I should use my inhaler with a spacer.
+7. if you should use it with a spacer.

 Spacers